susurobo/smart-turn-multimodal/README.md

  ## Current state of the model

-Smart Turn v2 supports 14 different languages, and was trained on a range of synthetic and human data.
-Performance has also increased 3x since the first version, and we're hopeful that this can be optimized even further.
+Smart Turn v3 supports 23 different languages, and was trained on a range of synthetic and human data.
+The model is now fast enough that no GPU is required for inference.

-Currently supported languages: 🇬🇧 🇺🇸 English, 🇫🇷 French, 🇩🇪 German, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇨🇳 Chinese, 🇯🇵 Japanese, 🇮🇳 Hindi, 🇮🇹 Italian, 🇰🇷 Korean, 🇳🇱 Dutch, 🇵🇱 Polish, 🇷🇺 Russian, and 🇹🇷 Turkish.
+Currently supported languages:  🇸🇦 Arabic, 🇧🇩 Bengali, 🇨🇳 Chinese, 🇩🇰 Danish, 🇳🇱 Dutch, 🇩🇪 German, 🇬🇧 🇺🇸 English, 🇫🇮 Finnish, 🇫🇷 French, 🇮🇳 Hindi, 🇮🇩 Indonesian, 🇮🇹 Italian, 🇯🇵 Japanese, 🇰🇷 Korean, 🇮🇳 Marathi, 🇳🇴 Norwegian, 🇵🇱 Polish, 🇵🇹 Portuguese, 🇷🇺 Russian, 🇪🇸 Spanish, 🇹🇷 Turkish, 🇺🇦 Ukrainian, and 🇻🇳 Vietnamese.

  ## Run the model locally